 The Environmental and Social Responsibility Committee is responsible for reviewing proposed safety, environmental and social sustainability-related goals and objectives aligned with Corporate purpose, mission and vision for inclusion in the Corporate compensation programs.
 In fulfilling its responsibilities, the Environmental and Social Responsibility Committee is responsible for reviewing proposed safety, environmental and social policies.
 The Committee will, among other things, review, monitor or recommend to the Board for approval strategies, policies and programs in all areas relating to environment and social responsibility.
 The Environmental and Social Responsibility Committee will also assist the Board in fulfilling its risk oversight responsibilities by, among other things, ensuring that processes are in place to enable management to identify significant safety, environmental or social risks; ensuring that management establishes appropriate action plans to mitigate against such risks; and monitoring management's implementation of such action plans.

 The members will be determined by the Board at its first meeting following the Meeting.
-All members of the Environmental and Social Responsibility Committee will be independent directors of the Corporation.
 All members of the Environmental and Social Responsibility Committee will have a working knowledge of environmental and social issues.

 Technical Committee